francescodelduchetto/sentor/README.md

 - `msg_args`: optional, you can supply message data from the topic you are monitoring in your logs.
 See the first monitor in the example config.

 ## Safety critical conditions
-A topic monitor's signal when condition, and each of its lambda expressions, can be tagged as *safety critical*.
-If any safety critical condition in any topic monitor is satisfied then the boolean message from the topic `safe operation` will be set to False.
+A topic monitor's `signal_when` condition, and each of its lambda expressions, can be tagged as *safety critical*.
+If any safety critical condition in any topic monitor is satisfied then the boolean message from the topic `safe operation` will be set to 'False'.

-By setting the arg `auto_safety_tagging` (see `sentor.launch`) to True sentor will automatically set `safe operation` to True when all safety critical condition across all monitors are unsatisfied.
-If `auto_safety_tagging` is set to `False` then the service `/sentor/set_safety_tag` must be called.
+By setting the arg `auto_safety_tagging` (see `sentor.launch`) to 'True' sentor will automatically set `safe operation` to True when all safety critical condition across all monitors are unsatisfied.
+If `auto_safety_tagging` is set to 'False' then the service `/sentor/set_safety_tag` must be called.

 ## Using sentor with this example config
 You will need the RASberry repo (<a href="https://github.com/LCAS/RASberry">get it here</a>) and all its dependencies.
 Also install `cowsay`.
 Create a file `.rasberryrc` in your home directory and put the following inside it: